The-Marcy-Lab-School/5-0-2-private-properties-static-methods/README.md

         this.radius = radius;
     }

-    // this property is static because it is
+    // this property is "owned" by the Circle class static PI = 3.14159;
-    // shared by ALL circles
-    static PI = 3.14159;

     getArea() {
-        return Circle.PI * this.radius * this.radius;
+        // notice how we can reference Circle.PI inside this instance method return Circle.PI * this.radius * this.radius;
     }